Moyal deformations, $W_{1+\infty}$ and celestial holography: Self-dual gravity and its Moyal deformation

 where $\{\ , \ \}_{\qq}$ is the Moyal bracket defined via $\{f,g\}_{\qq} = \qq^{-1}\left( f\star g - g\star f\right)$ with

 the Moyal star on $\R^4\cong \C^2$, just as in~\eqref{Moyal_bracket}-\eqref{Moyal_star}.
 We emphasise that this Moyal bracket acts on space-time itself, rather than on phase space as is common in applications to deformation quantization~\cite{moyal_1949,Kontsevich:1997vb,Groenewold1946OnTP,Dito:1990rj,Fairlie:1998rf}.
 Moyal deformed self-dual gravity has been considered previously in~\cite{Strachan:1992em,Strachan_1995}, where the non-commutative version of the Plebanski equations and associated non-linear graviton construction were considered from the perspective of integrable systems.
+We note that this Moyal star product breaks Lorentz invariance to $SU(2)\times B$ where $B\subset SU(2)$ is a Borel subgroup that fixes the spinor $|\alpha\ra$.
+To introduce a Moyal bracket in a way compatible with full $SU(2)\times SU(2)$ invariance requires moving to a higher spin theory, see {\it e.g.}~\cite{Krasnov:2021nsq,Tran:2022tft}.

 Since the kinetic term in~\eqref{Moyal_action} is undeformed, at the linearised level we scatter the same states as in the Chalmers-Siegel theory.
 In particular, momentum eigenstates are again normalised as in~\eqref{plane_wave_normalisation}, so the Moyal deformed theory possesses the same set of conformally soft gravitons as usual.
 This corresponds to the fact that, as we saw in section~\ref{sec:algebra}, $W_\wedge$ has the same set of generators as $w_\wedge$, with only the structure of the algebra itself being deformed.
 This deformation of course arises from the deformed interaction.
 While the Moyal bracket is a complicated, non-local operator on space-time, its action on momentum eigenstates is remarkably simple.
 We have